jockium/ert-downloader/README.md

 python ert-downloader.py [url]

-to download whole seasons or collections, use the feed for the page with said season/collection as the [url] i.e. https://www.ertflix.gr/category/paidika/zig-sharko/feed (actually, you can try adding "/feed" to the url of any page with multiple thumbnails)
+To download whole series or collections, use the feed for the page with said series/collection as the [url] i.e. https://www.ertflix.gr/category/paidika/zig-sharko/feed (actually, you can try adding "/feed" to the url of any page with multiple thumbnails)